-3 cr. hrs.; 2 lecture hours; 2 lab hours per week.
-Prerequisite: ENG 101 "C" or better.
+3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
+Prerequisite: ENG 101C or ENG 101 "C" or better.
 ENG 250 is a study of formal, thematic, and/or historical relationships between literary and cinematic forms, including examination of adaptations and influences that demonstrate the strengths of each artistic medium.
 IAI: HF 908 (1.1)